Infomaniak/realm-kotlin/CONTRIBUTING.md

-# Contributing to KRDB, Kotlin SDK for Realm DB
+# Contributing to Infomaniak's fork of Kotlin SDK for Realm DB

-We welcomes all contributions!
+Contributions are welcome!

+Please make sure we agreed about what is to be done in an issue, or that it's a trivial improvement with little to review.

 ## How to build locally